A general understanding of the female reproductive process will help you prepare for pregnancy and help increase your chances of conception.

+The menstrual cycle is essential for reproduction and can be divided into 3 phases (follicular phase, ovulatory phase and luteal phase).
 This menstrual cycle is stimulated by changing levels of hormones throughout the 3 phases.
 The typical menstrual cycle recurs every month.
 The average length is 28 days, but it can vary from 20 to 45 days.

 The next phase is the ovulatory phase.
 Your body prepares for ovulation thanks to two hormones: FSH (Follicle Stimulating Hormone) and LH (Luteinising Hormone).

 A follicle is one of the many tiny sacs within an ovary that contains a developing egg.
 FSH stimulates a follicle to grow and the egg within it to ripen.
 LH stimulates the follicle to manufacture and secrete oestrogen.

-You’re in the ovulatory phase now, when increasing oestrogen levels cause the lining of the uterus to re-nourish with nutrients and blood.
+Increasing oestrogen levels cause the lining of the uterus to re-nourish with nutrients and blood.
 The heightened levels of oestrogen also produce a change in cervical mucus, causing it to thin and take on a slippery consistency.
-The change in cervical fluid makes it easier for sperm to make their way toward a waiting egg.
+This change in cervical fluid makes it easier for sperm to make their way towards a waiting egg.
 All of this usually takes place between days 7 and 11 in a woman’s menstrual cycle.

-The final and third phase of your menstrual cycle is called the luteal phase.
-This follows ovulation.
-The corpus luteum (follicle in which the egg bursts through) produces progesterone and oestrogen.
-The increased production of progesterone maintains the thickness of the uterus so that a fertilised egg has a better chance of implanting.
+The final and third phase of your menstrual cycle is called the luteal phase and follows ovulation.
+The corpus luteum (the follicle in which the egg bursts through) produces progesterone and oestrogen.
+This increased production of progesterone maintains the thickness of the uterus so that a fertilised egg has a better chance of implanting.
 If the egg is not fertilised within 24 hours, the corpus luteum recesses and hormone production slows down.